ondat/documentation/docs/prerequisites/_index.md

 For Ondat components to be able to successfully communicate with each other in a cluster, ensure that you add the following firewall rules or web proxy exceptions between nodes.

 > 💡 Ondat also uses [ephemeral ports](https://en.wikipedia.org/wiki/Ephemeral_port) to dial-out to the ports listed below to other Ondat nodes in the cluster.
 For this reason, egress/outgoing traffic flows to other nodes is allowed.

+> 💡 Ondat does not expose any service externally by default, ie each service is published with the [`ClusterIP`](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) service type which makes services only reachable from within a cluster.

 | Ports         | Protocol      | Traffic Flow | Description                                                                                              |
 | ------------- | ------------- | ------------ | -------------------------------------------------------------------------------------------------------- |